ivanpaulovich/blog/content/post/how-to-implement-clean-architecture.md

 Nowadays all software development companies are self proclaimed to be Agile (if you are not Agile you are not cool right?).
 I could say that most companies follow the SCRUM ceremonies, they have developers, SM and PO roles.
 Is that enough to be Agile?

-One question to check a working team agile:
+You could say a lot about a company by the answer of the next question:

 > Are teams delivering working software to real users on every iteration (including the first) and gathering feedback?

 Would you be surprised on how teams fail this test:
-* Teams usually do not deliver on the first iteration (starting with the wrong foot).
+* Teams usually do not deliver on the first iteration.
-* At the end of every iteration there is no user feedback and each feature requires a long lead time to be deployed into production.
+* They fail on gathering user feedback on every iteration.
+* Long lead time for every new feature.

 Agile is about collaboration with people, gathering feedback from real users!

 > Why software take so long to reach the production environment?

-One reason that I identify is coupling.
-Its when developers implement the business coupled to so many technology details.
-Have you seen a `Story` like `Create a Customer Acccount in the database and exposed in a Web API`?
+Why they have so many bugs?

+The software architecture is the main reason for software taking long time to be deployed into production.
+It is common that teams do a lot of effort designing a big archictecture up front that requires fancy frameworks for every application feature.
+The end result is an application overwhelmed of dependencies, error prone and hard to change.

+The application reachs production with many bugs because the team spend most of the time configuring the web server, working with ORM frameworks and the user interfaces.
+The team do not spend time in collaboration with the users trying to understand the use cases and implementing the business rules.

+Its all about coupling!
+The developers are implementing the business coupled to technology details because they do not know how to create abstractions.
 Do we need a database server to implement the business rules?
 Do we need a running web server to gather the real user feedback about the business rules implementation?
 The answer is:

 > I don't need a SQL Server or a running Web Server to gather user feedback.

-Let me explain how you can design a rigid and coupled software architecture: Suppose that for my application to reach Production I am gonna need to configure database, web server, enterprise frameworks, firewall, implement the business rules, get approvals __then get the real user feedback__.
+To design a rigid and coupled software architecture is too easy!
+Simple begin by configuring the database, the web server, the frameworks then in the remaining time implement the business rules.

-> There are so many moving parts that I am gonna fail to get the real user feedback!
+> With so many moving parts we fail to get the real user feedback!
 Worse... it will fail slowly.

 Now... suppose that you wish to design a software architecture that prioritize collaboration with Domain Experts.
-You desire an application to be loose coupled to a database and a web server, you want to decide later about these complex moving parts.
-The priorite is about implementing the business requirements right?
+Your desire an application to be loose coupled to a database and a web server, you want to decide in the right moment about these details.
+Is the implementing the business requirements the priority for your organization?
 You will need to work on your programming disciplines.

 ## "Ports and Adapters" architecture style and TDD